Assistant Professor of Music and Liturgical Coordinator

 Pianist Evelyn Dias has performed both as soloist and chamber musician in the United States, France and the Czech Republic, as well as in her native country of India at such venues as The National Center for the Performing Arts, The Kala Academy, Pune Music Society’s Mazda Hall and on All India Radio.

-M.A.
-(Piano Performance and Pedagogy) University of Iowa
+M.A. -- University of Iowa, Iowa City, Iowa (Piano Performance and Pedagogy)

 Elements of Music

 Has performed in the U.S., Europe and Asia

 Formed lasting relationships with diverse people met while studying and teaching in Iowa City, Evanston, Chicago and the San Francisco Bay Area.

 Whether you'd like to become a student here or want to support our mission